 "The inappropriate manner in which Judge Flood and Bailiff Maxcy carried on at the courthouse, left the judge and the circuit open to allegations," he wrote.

-The report said Judge Flood and Bailiff Maxcy where seen almost every together, and were known to spend hours at a time behind closed doors in the judicial chambers.
+The report said Judge Flood and Bailiff Maxcy were seen almost day every together, and were known to spend hours at a time behind closed doors in the judicial chambers.

 On Monday, the state attorney's office released video of the long interview investigators conducted with Judge Flood.

 "Judge Flood are you having an emotional affair with your bailiff?"
 Asked an investigator.

 Hill said Judge Flood was very vague with her responses and intentionally dodged questions during their investigation.